-Tiller and Brees carried Purdue football to rare heights at a school better known for basketball.
-Together, they led Tiller's ''basketball on grass'' spread offense to the 2001 Rose Bowl, where Purdue lost to Washington 34-24.
+Tiller and Brees carried Purdue to rare heights at a school better known for basketball.
+Together, they led Tiller's ''basketball on grass'' spread offense to the 2000 Big Ten title and 2001 Rose Bowl, where Purdue lost to Washington 34-24.

 ''Coach Tiller was an important person in my life and to so many other guys who played for him,'' said Brees, the New Orleans Saints star who played for Tiller from 1997 to 2000. ''He did so much more than teach us how to win.
 He taught us life lessons and how to be great leaders and men.''